 The Landing Force Arrives

-A few hours before the actual landing, the first wave arrives in the form of LCU Gunboats launched from 20 miles offshore.
+A few hours before the actual landing, the bait ship returns for a final check, but this time a real destroyer will shadow her for protection to support the landing.
+Fire support positions are set up offshore.
+It may be possible to land howitzers on tiny offshore islands, or AAV-Ms with 120mm mortars beach on sandbars or reefs or tiny islands and standby to fire.
+At dawn the first wave arrives in the form of LCU Gunboats launched from 20 miles offshore.
 The LCU's tanks open fire some 2000 meters offshore and pummel enemy defenses with direct 120mm tank fire and hopefully draw fire from shore batteries that withheld firing at the corvettes because their wise commander ordered them to only fire at amphibious landing craft.
 Some LCU gunboats carry C-RAM anti-missile systems whose 20mm gatling guns help provide a defensive shield.
 If heavy enemy shore fire is encountered, cruisers and destroyers move a few miles closer to shore and use their counter-battery radar to locate and destroy enemy mortar and artillery positions.

 Corvettes move close to shore and engage enemy targets from behind the LCU gunline.
 However, they may be forced to retreat offshore if intense enemy fire damages or sinks several of these small ships.
 LCUs may be sunk, but it is easy for everyone onboard to safely escape.
 Small boats from larger ships offshore that escorted the LCUs rescue crews from any sinking LCU or corvette.
 Attack helicopters join in the attack, staying offshore and out of heavy machine gun range while employing long-range Hellfire missiles.